-Keris Marriage, Position of Children, Inheritance In this study, the author uses an empirical legal research method using a statutory approach, a legal sociological approach and a case approach.
+In this study, the author uses an empirical legal research method using a statutory approach, a legal sociological approach and a case approach.
 Two types of data are used in empirical legal research: primary and secondary.
-Data collection for the preparation of this study was carried out in a village in Tabanan Regency.
+Data collection for the preparation of this study was explain the implications of research where research has a direct impact.